 College of Eastern Medicine

-Welcome to the College of Eastern Medicine (CEM) formerly known as the College of Acupuncture & Oriental Medicine, at the Southern California University of Health Sciences (SCU).
+Welcome to the Eastern Medicine Department (EMD) formerly known as the College of Eastern Medicine (CEM), at the Southern California University of Health Sciences (SCU).
 SCU is a private, not-for-profit, and WASC/WSCUC accredited healthcare university.
-We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Oriental Medicine.
-CEM at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Oriental Medicine practitioners for the 21st century.
+We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Chinese Medicine.
+EMD at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Chinese Medicine practitioners for the 21st century.
 In addition to receiving a state-of-the-art education in traditional Eastern medicine, our students take interprofessional bioscience and Western clinical medicine courses together with students of other SCU professional healthcare programs.
 Their current classmates will be their future partners in delivering interprofessional, integrative, and collaborative healthcare to patients.

-Provide students with a quality education in Acupuncture and Oriental Medicine, emphasizing health promotion and integrative healthcare.
+The Department is committed to providing students with an excellent education in Acupuncture and Chinese Medicine, and evidence-based, patient-focused, integrative healthcare.

-- Provide outstanding education in Acupuncture and Oriental Medicine.
+- Provide outstanding education in Acupuncture and Chinese Medicine.

-- Promote and encourage Acupuncture and Oriental Medicine research activities among faculty and students.
+- Promote and encourage Acupuncture and Chinese Medicine research activities among faculty and students.

 - Foster evidence-based practices and life-long learning skills.

-The College of Eastern Medicine maintains strong and innovative partnerships with Traditional Chinese Medicine universities and hospitals in China and Taiwan.
+The Eastern Medicine Department maintains strong and innovative partnerships with Traditional Chinese Medicine universities and hospitals in China and Taiwan.
 These include short and long-term study-abroad options.

-We are confident that the College of Eastern Medicine (CEM) is uniquely positioned to produce the highest quality and most qualified AOM practitioners who will bring traditional Eastern medicine into modern integrative healthcare settings.
+We are confident that the Eastern Medicine Department (EMD) is uniquely positioned to produce the highest quality and most qualified ACM practitioners who will bring traditional Eastern medicine into modern integrative healthcare settings.